COTASPAR/telekinesis/exercises.md

 Sentiment Analysis- write a python script that uses ANNs to determine whether a tweet is from Neil Degrass Tyson or Bill Nye.

 ### Steps for this project:
- Markup : *  We'll provide you with a dataset of 400 tweets from each of them (Neil and Bill) (half for trainig and rest for testing)&nbsp;
+*  We'll provide you with a dataset of 400 tweets from each of them (Neil and Bill) (half for trainig and rest for testing)
 * Find a python library to put the textual data into an appropiate format for a neural net &nbsp;
 * Train a ANN to classify whether a tweet is from Neil or Bill &nbsp;
 * Testing (find out the percentage of accuracy of your neural net)&nbsp;
 ## Week 2

 Upcoming...